 Fibre is a dieter’s best friend.
 Not only are foods high in fibre extra filling, but it also helps to keep you regular.
 Fibre makes you feel full by absorbing water and expanding in the stomach.
 There are two types of fibre, soluble and insoluble.

 Both forms of fibre are needed in the diet:

 ?
-Soluble fibre is absorbed by the body and has been shown to have benefits such as lowering cholesterol.
-This is found in foods such as oats, flaxseed and fruit.
+Soluble fibre is absorbed by the body and is found in foods such as oats, flaxseed and fruit.

 ?
 Insoluble fibre is not digested by the body, and simply passes through the body without being broken down.
-This type of fibre keeps your digestive system healthy.
 It is found in foods such as oat bran and nuts.

 #4 Eat for your goals

 Your food intake should reflect your goals and not a guestimate of what you think you should be consuming by watching other people’s eating habits!